Man Utd transfer news: Red Devils consider January move for Tottenham star Christian Eriksen | Goal.com

 If Zidane were to depart before the end of the current season it could lead to a change in transfer targets at Santiago Bernabeu.

-Despite reports that United wish to tie down Paul Pogba to a new contract, also to Real Madrid, Eriksen could be a direct replacement for the discontented France midfielder, who continues to be linked with a move to the Spanish club.
+Despite reports that United wish to tie down Paul Pogba to a new contract, Eriksen could be a direct replacement for the discontented France midfielder, who continues to be linked with a move to Madrid.

 Pogba's current contract runs until 2021 and includes the option for an extra year, but given the ex-Juventus star's commercial value and the number of high-profile players to have left clubs for free in recent years, United are keen to tie him down sooner rather than later.